rubensworks/jbr.js/packages/experiment-solidbench/README.md

 Any config changes require re-running the prepare step.

-More background information on these config options can be found in the README of the [decentralized LDBC SNB social network benchmark](https://github.com/rubensworks/ldbc-snb-decentralized.js).
+More background information on these config options can be found in the README of the [SolidBench social network benchmark](https://github.com/SolidBench/SolidBench.js).

 ### Configuration fields

 * `scale`: The SNB scale factor
-* `configGenerateAux`: Path to enhancement config for [`ldbc-snb-enhancer`](https://github.com/rubensworks/ldbc-snb-enhancer.js/).
+* `configGenerateAux`: Path to enhancement config for [`ldbc-snb-enhancer`](https://github.com/SolidBench/ldbc-snb-enhancer.js/).
-* `configFragment`: Path to fragmentation config for [`rdf-dataset-fragmenter`](https://github.com/rubensworks/rdf-dataset-fragmenter.js).
+* `configFragment`: Path to fragmentation config for [`rdf-dataset-fragmenter`](https://github.com/SolidBench/rdf-dataset-fragmenter.js).
-* `configFragmentAux`: Path to enhancement's fragmentation config for [`rdf-dataset-fragmenter`](https://github.com/rubensworks/rdf-dataset-fragmenter.js).
+* `configFragmentAux`: Path to enhancement's fragmentation config for [`rdf-dataset-fragmenter`](https://github.com/SolidBench/rdf-dataset-fragmenter.js).
-* `configQueries`: Path to query instantiation config for [`sparql-query-parameter-instantiator`](https://github.com/rubensworks/sparql-query-parameter-instantiator.js).
+* `configQueries`: Path to query instantiation config for [`sparql-query-parameter-instantiator`](https://github.com/SolidBench/sparql-query-parameter-instantiator.js).
 * `configServer`: Path to server config for [Solid Community Server](https://github.com/solid/community-server/).
-* `directoryQueryTemplates`: Path to the directory containing SPARQL query templates for [`sparql-query-parameter-instantiator`](https://github.com/rubensworks/sparql-query-parameter-instantiator.js).
+* `directoryQueryTemplates`: Path to the directory containing SPARQL query templates for [`sparql-query-parameter-instantiator`](https://github.com/SolidBench/sparql-query-parameter-instantiator.js).
 * `overwriteFilesDuringPrepare` A flag to indicate whether or not the fragmentations should always be fully recreated during the prepare step.
 Otherwise they will be cached until deleted manually.
-* `hadoopMemory`: Memory limit for Hadoop for [LDBC SNB](https://github.com/ldbc/ldbc_snb_datagen).
+* `hadoopMemory`: Memory limit for Hadoop for [LDBC SNB](https://github.com/ldbc/ldbc_snb_datagen_hadoop).
-* `dockerfileServer`: Path to a Dockerfile for [Solid Community Server](https://github.com/solid/community-server/).
+* `dockerfileServer`: Path to a Dockerfile for [Solid Community Server](https://github.com/CommunitySolidServer/CommunitySolidServer).
-* `serverPort`: HTTP Port for [Solid Community Server](https://github.com/solid/community-server/).
+* `serverPort`: HTTP Port for [Solid Community Server](https://github.com/CommunitySolidServer/CommunitySolidServer).
-* `serverLogLevel`: Logging level for [Solid Community Server](https://github.com/solid/community-server/).
+* `serverLogLevel`: Logging level for [Solid Community Server](https://github.com/CommunitySolidServer/CommunitySolidServer).
-* `serverResourceConstraints`: Resource constraints for the [Solid Community Server](https://github.com/solid/community-server/) Docker container.
+* `serverResourceConstraints`: Resource constraints for the [Solid Community Server](https://github.com/CommunitySolidServer/CommunitySolidServer) Docker container.
 * `endpointUrl`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed.
 * `queryRunnerReplication`: Number of replication runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
 * `queryRunnerWarmupRounds`: Number of warmup runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).